Genetics: Bred Beef Heifers

 • Official USDA permanent identification - heifers must be individually and permanently identified with 840 EID or metal tag, breed registry brand, or tattoo

 • Ownership – seller name, address, and phone number

 • Sale Information – price and sale date

 • Age - maximum of 28 months at time of purchase

-• Service Sire (AI or natural) - heifers must be bred to a bull that meets either the CE or BW Genomic Enhanced EPD or true NCE EPD with a minimum 0.15 accuracy from the TAEP Calving Ease bull type requirements.
+• Service Sire (AI or natural) - heifers must be bred to a bull that meets the CED Genomic Enhanced EPD or true NCE EPD with a minimum 0.15 accuracy from the TAEP Calving Ease bull type requirements.
 AI bred to a high accuracy calving ease sire is recommended.

 2. Preventative Health (Producer Affidavit required)